 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Kwonjung Lee: (4.5., 5.7.)
+For determination of the photoisomerization quantum yield, precise values of the thermal relaxation rate at room temperature and the effective molar photon flux are essential.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Sunbum Kwon: For those who deal with bistable photoswitches other than hydrazones, it is important to use a proper integration method for the photokinetic factor which is explained in the Supplemental Information.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?